-If you get caught running a stop sign or red light in Hawaii, you’ll typically be looking at a fine.
+If you get caught running a stop sign or red light in Hawaii, you'll typically be looking at a fine.
+(Although there may be options for avoiding the fine.)
 This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light ticket.

 At a red light (solid or flashing) or stop sign, motorists must make a complete stop prior to reaching a clearly marked stop line or entering the crosswalk on the near side of the intersection.
 And if there is no stop line or crosswalk, the driver needs to stop before entering the intersection itself.